 Five Tips for a Healthy Heart

 February is Heart Month, an important time to reflect on what you can do to keep your heart healthy.
-Big thank you to VNA’s Clinical Dietitian Jordan Goldsmith, MS, RD, LMNT, LD, for offering the following tips to help keep your heart healthy in February and throughout the year:
+Here are five tips to implement in February and throughout the year:

 Mind your dietary fat options.
 Trying to choose the right types of dietary fats/oils is important to consider, and also the amounts we consume.
 Adding in plant-based sources of dietary fat (unsaturated fats) like olive or canola oil, nuts, seeds, nut butters, avocados, and hummus are great starters.
 In addition, try to choose leaner cuts of meats (chicken, turkey, fish, lean ground beef or ground turkey, tenderloin or sirloin cuts of beef and pork) and low-fat dairy products (skim or 1% milk, low-fat Greek yogurt, part-skim cheese).
 Look for the “loin” signifier word when choosing cuts of beef or pork- it’s a clue to you that it’s a leaner cut of meat.
 Try to include 1-2 servings of fish per week, as these are a great source of healthy omega-3’s needed for your brain, eyes, nervous system, and reduction of bodily inflammation.
 If you don’t like fish, then try walnuts or ground flaxseed (easy to add to oatmeal).